-Move like a Lion
+Move like a Leopard

 This mentality is sure to eliminate nerves or self-doubt.
-Does the lion look like it lacks confidence when it’s hunting?
+Does the leopard look like it lacks confidence when it’s hunting?
 Not bloody likely!
 You’re the hunter, your opponent is the prey, the tennis court is the wilds of the African savanna, your kingdom.
 All your negative thoughts will melt away when you adopt the heart of the lion.

 I owe this idea to a guy I saw playing tennis in West Ham Park tennis courts several years ago.
 It was a hot summer’s day and he was by far the best tennis player on the 12 courts that afternoon.
 People stopped their games to watch him play.
-He had the killer instinct and it showed.
+He had the killer instinct with the skills to match and it showed.
 When he had finished his game I went over and asked him to coach me.
 I didn’t care whether he was a qualified tennis coach or not.
 Turned out he wasn’t, but he welcomed the chance to earn some extra money, and I learnt a lot from sessions with him over the next few months.